-- 1. Amounts are rounded to the nearest million yen. - The total amount of compensation, etc., does not include employee salaries paid to directors who concurrently serve as employees. - 3.
-The amount of compensation for directors is within the limit of ¥450 million per year (excluding employee salaries) and that for audit & supervisory board members is within the limit of ¥70 million per year, pursuant to the resolution at the general meeting of shareholders (resolution at the 72nd Ordinary General Meeting of Shareholders). - 4.
-The number of eligible directors and audit & supervisory board members eligible for some of the total amount of compensation, etc., includes two directors who retired as of the close of the 75th Ordinary General Meeting of Shareholders. - 5.
-The total amount of compensation, etc., includes base compensation of ¥268 million (¥202 million for directors ¥24 million for audit & supervisory board members, and ¥41 million for independent directors and audit & supervisory board members) paid during the fiscal year under review. - 6.
-The total amount of compensation, etc., includes accrued bonuses for directors of ¥53 million for the fiscal year under review.

-2. Details on the policy for determining the amount of compensation, etc., for directors and audit & supervisory board members and the calculation method thereof, and the policy for determining the amount and calculation method
+- 1. Amounts are rounded to the nearest million yen. - 2.
+The total amount of compensation, etc., does not include associate salaries paid to directors who concurrently serve as associates. - 3.
+The amount of compensation for directors is within the limit of ¥450 million per year (excluding associate salaries) and that for audit & supervisory board members is within the limit of ¥70 million per year, pursuant to the resolution at the general meeting of shareholders (resolution at the 72nd Ordinary General Meeting of Shareholders). - 4.
+The number of eligible directors and audit & supervisory board members eligible for some of the total amount of compensation, etc., includes one director and two audit & supervisory board members who retired as of the close of the 76th Ordinary General Meeting of Shareholders. - 5.
+The total amount of compensation, etc., includes base compensation of ¥281 million (¥217 million for directors ¥23 million for audit & supervisory board members, and ¥40 million for independent directors and audit & supervisory board members) paid during the fiscal year under review. - The total amount of compensation, etc., includes accrued bonuses for directors of ¥74 million for the fiscal year under review. - Details on the policy for determining the amount of compensation, etc., for directors and audit & supervisory board members and the calculation method thereof, and the policy for determining the amount and calculation method role and achievements, etc.